microsoft/moaw/workshops/serverless-overview/workshop.md

 To access these APIs, create a `cognitive service` resource in your subscription.
 This will instantiate a resource with an associated `API Key` necessary to authenticate the API call owner and apply rate and quota limits as per selected pricing tier.

-We now want to retrieve the transcript out of the audio file uploaded thanks to the speech to text cognitive service.
+You now want to retrieve the transcript out of the audio file uploaded thanks to the speech to text cognitive service.

 ![logic app cognitive service](assets/logic-app-hol-cognitive-service.png)